 - Edison Eastlake, Phoenix—a mixed-income development under construction that is designed to maximize shade, ventilation, and energy efficiency.

-- National Landing, the Crystal City area of Arlington, Virginia—the neighborhood that will house Amazon’s HQ2, which will test the effectiveness of a reflective pavement sealant, as well as feature additional shade trees, green space, and green roofs.
+- National Landing, the Crystal City area of Arlington County, Virginia—the neighborhood that will house Amazon’s HQ2, which will test the effectiveness of a reflective pavement sealant, as well as feature additional shade trees, green space, and green roofs.

 - Skysong, Scottsdale, Arizona—a mixed-use development designed with a heat-conscious building orientation, heat-efficient facade, natural and built shade, and energy-efficient lighting and HVAC.